Hagarss/Machine-Learning-Projects-/README.md

 # Machine Learning Projects

 This repository contains a collection of machine learning projects implemented using various models and techniques.
-Each project is organized in its own directory and includes code, datasets (or links to them), training scripts, evaluation metrics, and results.
+Each project is organized in its own file and includes code, datasets (or links to them), training scripts, evaluation metrics, and results.

 ## Project Structure